ZainMustafaaa/Web3j-Android-Ether-Wallet-Ethereum-Client/README.md

 # Web3j-Android-Ether-Wallet-Ethereum-Client
-We developed a simple DApp Ether Wallet in Android.
+I developed a simple DApp Ether Wallet in Android.
 The following functionalities of this project is discuss below.
 # Functionality
 1. You can login to your existing wallet.
 2. You can connect to any four major ethereum blockchain networks (Rinkeby, Kovan, Ropsten, Main-Net).